 Founded in Parma in Italy in 1983 by the Bollati Family, the Davines Group started as a research laboratory, producing high-end hair care products for renowned cosmetic companies throughout the world.
 After a decade of honing their expertise and armed with a unique passion and a progressive attitude towards sustainability, the brand launched Davines hair care products exclusively for salons, and in 1996 founded [ comfort zone ] skin care for premier spas.

 Davines is now an international player present in more than 90 countries with a multicultural staff of several nationalities.
-In addition to the headquarters in Parma, the Company has branches in New York, London, Paris, Mexico City, Deventer (The Netherland) and Hong Kong.
+In addition to the headquarters in Parma, the Company has branches in New York, London, Paris, Mexico City, Deventer (The Netherland), Hong Kong and Dusseldorf.